yt1007/word_count/README.md

 # word_count
-*A replica of the BSD General Command wc*
+*A basic replica of the BSD General Command wc.*

+Basic word, line, character, and byte count in C.